-Senior Director, Fishes
+Senior Curator, Fishes

 George Parsons’ job requires several areas of expertise, including staff development, habitat design, general husbandry and development of an animal collection of more than 250 species.
 A biologist with more than 25 years of zoological animal care and diving experience, Parsons first joined Shedd as a volunteer in 1982 and was hired as an aquarist in 1988.